 1. Use of state and local assessments to modify instruction and improve student achievement.

-Painter has adopted a data-driven cycle of inquiry approach to school improvement that impacts budget, curriculum, instruction, assessment, and student achievement and is implementing data-driven instruction by making data readily available to all teachers.
+Goss has adopted a data-driven cycle of inquiry approach to school improvement that impacts budget, curriculum, instruction, assessment, and student achievement and is implementing data-driven instruction by making data readily available to all teachers.
 Since the current data system is cumbersome and difficult to access, the District invested in a data management system, called the "Cruncher".
 Easily accessible and simple to use, the "Cruncher" allows teachers to access their students' performance data so that they can compare it to school-wide, district, state and national data to ascertain student performance and guide their efforts to individualize instruction, provide differentiated instruction that is responsive to the students' assessed needs and measure the effectiveness of their own instruction.
 The Cruncher also allows administrators to assess the effectiveness of curriculum and support intervention programs.
-In addition, Cruncher information regarding criterion-referenced test performance (STAR, CELDT, etc.), district assessments, and writing samples, suspension, referral, and attendance data, student work samples, authentic assessment data from project-based, inquiry-based, work-based, open-ended, and portfolio assignments, qualitative data to ascertain stakeholder satisfaction, standards.
+In addition, Cruncher information regarding criterion-referenced test performance (STAR, CELDT, etc.), district assessments, and writing samples, suspension, referral, and attendance data, student work samples, authentic assessment data from project-based, inquiry-based, work-based, open-ended, and portfolio assignments, qualitative data to ascertain stakeholder satisfaction, and observations of student performance are used to measure whether all students are meeting the standards.